digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 As seen above, the last `event` tells that there's no `A` record to point to the `echo` host for the `starter-kit.online` domain, which results in a lookup failure.
 You will learn how to fix this issue, in the next step of the tutorial.

-## Step 4 - Configuring the DigitalOcean Domain for Ambassador Edge Stack
+## Step 3 - Configuring DNS for Ambassador Edge Stack

-In this step, you will configure the `DigitalOcean` domain for `AES`, using `doctl`.
+In this step, you will configure `DNS` within your `DigitalOcean` account, using a `domain` that you own.
 Then, you will create the domain `A` records for each host: `echo` and `quote`.
 Please bear in mind that `DigitalOcean` is not a domain name registrar.
 You need to buy a domain name first from [Google](https://domains.google), [GoDaddy](https://uk.godaddy.com), etc.

 First, please issue the below command to create a new `domain` (`starter-kit.online`, in this example):